KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 * We also need to remove common words that don't add value to this project, these are reffered as **Stop words**, such as **in**, **to**, **do**, **a**, **it**, **get** and so on.

 * In order to do a word count, we need to be able to iterate through a list of words, but we are given a string, and we can only iterate through each character.
-We need to learn how to convert a string to a group of words or (**Tokenize** the string)
+We need to learn how to convert a string to a group of words or (**Tokenize** the string).

 * Once we have pre-processed the text, we will have to get the actual word count (**Word Frequency**) from our input string.

-* We have to format the return values for displaying
+* We have to format the return values for displaying.

 > We will write a more detailed outline or algorithm, after we learn some new Python concepts.